 What are the features and benefits of your solution?

 - Features - Characteristics that describe your product.

-- Benefits – What benefit or value does the feature bring?
+- Benefits - What benefit or value does the feature bring?
 Why does it matter?
 What will that feature do for me?
-How will it make my life better, easier?
+How will it improve my life?
 How will it make me feel?

 - Function What the feature does for the prospect.

-- Emotion Spell-out how the benefit is going to make the prospect feel.
+- Emotion Spell-out how the benefit will make the prospect feel.